JSON with Circe

 How It Works

-Section titled “How It Works”The module provides a single given instance:
+Section titled “How It Works”The module provides two separate given instances:

-Because the instance is parameterized over A, it works for any type with the required Circe typeclasses — no per-type boilerplate is needed.
+Because the instances are parameterized over A, they work for any type with the required Circe typeclasses — no per-type boilerplate is needed.

 Derivation Strategies